satisfactorymodding/Documentation/beginners_guide/Concepts/BluePrints.rst

 - boolean (bool 8bits)
     Boolean values can store two states true and false.
 They are mostly used for logical comparisons.
 - integer (int 32bits)
-    Integers are countable (whole) numbers with negative space (-2,-1,0,1,2)
+    Integers are countable (whole) numbers with negative space (-2,147,483,647, ..., -2, -1, 0, 1, 2, ..., 2,147,483,647)
 - float (float 32bit)
-    Floats are like countable numbers but can also be everything between whole numbers (-1,0.5,0,0.3,0,75)
+    Floats are like countable numbers but can also be everything between whole numbers (-1.0, 0.5, 0.0125, 0.3, 75.0)
 - string
-    Strings are sequences of characters like a simple text.
+    Strings are sequences of characters that form text.
 - names
     Names are like strings but the characters are stored globally to make it more optimized and to make renaming easier.
 - vectors
-    Vectors are simply 3 floats, but you can do crazy math with them.
+    Vectors consist of 3 floats grouped for the purposes of vector math.
 - List
     List of multiple values, sorted by their actual value.
-If you add a new value, the order can change.
+If you add a new value, the order of the list can change.
 - Array
-    this is a list of multiple values of a given type, but every entry also corresponds to index and so the order of values never changes.
+    A list of multiple values of a given type, but every entry also corresponds to index and so the order of values never changes.
 - Map
-    like an array but instead of using numbers as the index, it uses a given type as the key, which is "linked" to value.
+    Similar to an array but instead of using numbers as the index, it uses a given type as the key, which is "linked" to value.

 Structs
 '''''''
-Structures are simply just multiple values with different types grouped together.
+Structures are simply multiple types grouped together.
+A struct can be made up of any number of different types.
 You need a description of a struct to then create instances of it.
 You can then use the description as a data type and the instances as values for the ``Value-Lines``.